 Dr. Maria Aristizabal's journey from BCCHR Summer Student Research Program participant to Assistant Professor in Biology at Queen's University.

 BCCHR's Summer Student Research Program has provided valuable research experience to undergraduate students and medical school students for over 34 years.
-Students who attend from around the world experience quality training, exposure to a variety of leading topics in medical research, and training in associated skills such as collaboration and public speaking.
+Students who attend from around the world gain exposure to leading topics in medical research and receive training in associated skills such as collaboration and public speaking.

 Dr. Maria Aristizabal attended BCCHR's Summer Student Research Program in 2005 and then decided to stick around…for 15 years!
 While she spent much of that time working in the Kobor Lab at BCCHR and mentoring students, Dr. Aristizabal is now an Assistant Professor in the Biology Department at Queen's University in Kingston, Ontario.